andressoop/global-reports/README.md

 > United Nations Population Fund ([source](https://www.unfpa.org/publications))

+- 2023 State of World Population – 8 billion lives, infinite possibilities: The case for rights and choices ([web](https://www.unfpa.org/swp2022))
 - 2022 State of World Population – Seeing the unseen: The case for action in the neglected crisis of unintended pregnancy ([web](https://www.unfpa.org/swp2022))
 - 2021 State of World Population – My body is my own: Claiming the right to autonomy and self-determination ([web](https://www.unfpa.org/sowp-2021))
 - 2020 State of World Population – Against my will: Defying the practices that harm women and girls and undermine equality ([web](https://www.unfpa.org/swop-2020))